Stormy9/Stormy9.github.io/index.md

 # My Portfolio
 I'm a student at <a href="https://www.wou.edu/" target="_blank">Western Oregon University</a> in the Computer Science degree program.
-This is my senior year!   :blush:
+This is my senior year! :blush:   gg

 ---